Brits, South Africa: History

 The first European to build a pioneer hut in the area was Albertus Venter circa 1840.
 He settled down with his wife and daughter on the farm which is today known as De Kroon and started farming.
 The Fourie family soon joined him and on 13 June 1846 the first white baby was born in this area north of the Magaliesberg.
 Phillipus Fourie eventually bought the farm from Venter and he put up the first permanent homestead that became known as the "Ou Werf".

 The railway station called Brits was opened on 9 July 1906 and residents began putting up small businesses on the southern side of it.
 The station was built on the property of Johan Nicolaas Brits that owned part of the farm Roodekopjes.
-He was previously the first owner of the farm Bloemfontein which he sold to Capt.
-Warden.
+He was previously the first owner of the farm Bloemfontein which he sold to major Henry Douglas Warden.
 In 1918 a steam driven roller mill was built west of the station and served the farming community for many decades.
 Mail now arrived by train and it became the station master's job to sort out the people's mail.
-The first post office was built on the station in 1915, and the first post master was Haydon Thomas.
-It was in this little building that the first telephone was installed and it was operated by Miss Theron.
-The first police station was established in 1921 and Sergeant Prinsloo was the first station commander.
+The first post office was built on the station in 1915, and the first postmaster was Haydon Thomas.
+It was in this little building that the first telephone was installed; it was operated by a Miss Theron.
+The first police station was established in 1921, with a Sergeant Prinsloo its first station commander.

 A little village began to develop around the main road on the southern side of the station, which later became known as Tom Street.
-Unfortunately no proper city planning was done and this area had no access to running water.
+Unfortunately, no proper city planning was done, and this area had no access to running water.
 A businessman by the name of Louis Karovsky, bought the part of Hendrik Christiaan Brits' farm to the north of the rail road.
 This section was cut up into 940 stands and legally proclaimed as a township in October 1923.
 The area south of the railway station eventually become the Indian area of Primindia, with Tom Street as its primary business node.
 Brits was founded in 1924 on the farm Roode Kopjes (Red Hills) and was named after the owner, Johannes Nicolaas Brits.
 The armistice treaty for the Transvaal civil war was signed in 1864 beneath a karee tree just to the south of Brits.
 A speech by General Hertzog in 1912 at the nearby De Wildt railway station led to the formation of the National Party.